Oil3/Mkv-Quicklook/README.md

 Testing with high bitrates (20, 110mbps) HD videos, and ultra high bitrate (250mbps) 4K UHD sample.

-### Please let know what video or audio codecs if a video doesn't work properly, playback should be immediate and instant, no matter the video file size.
+### Please let me know what video or audio codecs if a video doesn't work properly, playback should be immediate and instant, no matter the video file size.

 ## To do
 ̶I̶n̶t̶e̶l̶:̶ ̶I̶ ̶n̶e̶e̶d̶ ̶t̶o̶ ̶f̶i̶n̶i̶s̶h̶ ̶c̶o̶m̶p̶i̶l̶i̶n̶g̶ ̶p̶r̶o̶p̶e̶r̶l̶y̶

 ## Acknowledgment
 The extension leverages the LGPL2.1-licensed ffmpeg libraries avcodec, avfilter, avutil, swscale, avdevice, avformat, and swresample.
 You can find them inside Frameworks folder inside the plugin, itself inside the application bundle.
 You can also use your own ffmpeg libraries, however in that case you might have to rebuild the app.
 The source code is in the ffmpeg folder of this repository.

 Besides the former, 100% Swift -no html, no js, and 100% native with no Webkit.